About our archetypal nature

 How to explore Archetypal Nature?

 When Gary was first introduced to this Archetype model, he knew this material would be his life's work.
 He has a Master's degree in Jungian-oriented psychology from Pacifica Graduate Institute of Santa Barbara, CA and an undergraduate degree from the University of British Columbia, Canada.
 Gary is the primary developer and lead facilitator of Archetypal Nature.
-His work brings insights from Jungian psychology to our pursuit of modern questions.
 He delivers the depth of Jungian approaches in a visual engaging and accessible form.
 He is the founder of Jungian Online a referral site connecting clients with Jungian therapists worldwide.
 He is the author of Crop Circles, Jung & the Re-Emergence of the Archetypal Feminine (on North Atlantic Books, 2014).
-He works one-on-one with clients as a Jungian and Archetypal Coach and writes and speaks on modern topics from an in-depth, soulful perspective: www.gsbobroff.com.
-He is is a certified administrator of the Myers-Briggs Type Indicator and a board member of the Depth Psychology Alliance.
-He is also the visionary and producer of the SYNCHRONICITY: Matter & Psyche Symposium which featured Rupert Sheldrake, Graham Hancock, Richard Tarnas, Jill Purce, Marilyn Schlitz, Stephen Aizenstat, Toko-pa Turner and more.
+He works as a consultant with organizations brining the depth of archetypal insight into strategy design and implementation.
+He writes and speaks on modern topics from an in-depth, soulful perspective: www.gsbobroff.com.
+He is is a certified administrator of the Myers-Briggs Type Indicator.